survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 # Testing

 Tests can be seen as a runnable specification that describes truths about the implementation.
 Automated testing is a form of risk management and reduces risks related to the project.
 Manual testing is the other end of the spectrum.
-It's also the most labor intensive and brittle option.
+It’s also the most labor intensive and brittle option.

 ## What to Verify With Testing